warleyerocha/regedit-code-to-text/README.md

-# Simple way to read scripts codes in Windows Explorer preview pane as txt files.
+# Simple way to read scripts codes in Windows File Explorer preview pane as txt files.